 How could I not love these books?
-How can I keep myself from going on and on about how much I love these books, especially since there are six of them?
+How can I keep myself from going on and on about how much I love these books, especially since there are nine of them?
 I will try to contain myself to an overview of the series rather than reviews of the individual books and beg you to please visit the site Sisters Grimm to learn more about the series, but really, just go out and get book one, The Sisters Grimm: The Fairy Tale Detectives today!
 For those of you already knee-deep into the series, check out this video interview conducted by a young fan at the virtual field trip site, Meet Me at the Corner.
-For a little advance information on Book 7, The Everafter War, check out this AMAZING website for fairy tale lovers, Sur la Lune Fairy Tales.
+For AMAZING website for fairy tale lovers, Sur la Lune Fairy Tales.

 With the Sisters Grimm series, Michael Buckley proves that he is so completely creative, ingenious and hilarious that I will be jealous of him until the day I die.
 I wish I had thought of this!
 Even more so, I wish I had thought of a story line that allowed me to play, in writing, with all of my favorite fairy tale characters.
 The overall conceit of the series is that the writings of Wilhelm and Jacob Grimm were not tales, but history books recounting the exploits of the Everafters, or the characters from fairy tales (as well as other books like The Wizard of Oz and Alice in Wonderland, to name a few.)
 When it seemed as though the Everafters were getting out of control and unable to coexist alongside humans the Brothers Grimm teamed up with the powerful witch from Slavic folklore, Baba Yaga, to cast a spell that would keep all of the Everafters contained in one city - Ferryport Landing, NY.
 The caveat to the spell is that a direct descendant of the Grimms must always live in Ferryport Landing and record the goings on of the Everafter as well as police them.
 Evil characters being a crucial element of fairy tales, of course there are several disgruntled Everafters who are not happy with this arrangement and always looking for a way out of Ferryport Landing.
 However, there are also a few Grimms who are not happy with the arrangement either...
 There are also Everafters who find other ways of getting into trouble and breaking laws and Granny Relda, widow of Basil Grimm (a nice aside, Buckely dedicates book one to his grandparents, Basil and Relda) is always there to crack the case and find out who is behind each crime.